kuldeepbishnoi/mobile-wallet/README.md

 ![Entity-Relationship Diagram](images/architecture.png)

-The application's database is deployed on Amazon Web Services (AWS). **This is still @ local machine and will be deployed soon other architecture that don't use API Gateway, Kafka, Redis is deployed and its link is available above**.
+The application's database is deployed on Amazon Web Services (AWS). **The code of this is in microservice version 3 folder.
+The deployed version don't use API Gateway, Kafka, Redis is deployed and its link is available above**.

 ## Database Relation